MisaHara/CRUD/README.md

 # CRUDspringMVC

-this is a simple CRUD application
+This is a simple CRUD application

 This is a list of users: